resbaz/resbazvic2024/code.md

 **Be kind to others.** Be careful and respectful in the words that you choose to use.
 Do not insult or put down other participants or their background.

-##### Photography/video/audio recording policy
-We will be taking photographs and (potentially) videos of sessions (formal and social) at ResBaz.
-These images and recordings may be used to promote the conference and other activities by the Research Bazaar Qld team.

-If you do not wish to be photographed, please let the organisers know and obtain a`no photos’ sticker.

-If someone indicates that they do not wish to be photographed, respect their wishes and delete any photographs you have taken that include them.
-This includes group shots and photographs where they appear in the background.
+#### Recording policy

+We will record all presentations and keystory talks offered through the general registration program.
+We intend to publish these recordings and any slides together after the event, and make them available through this website.
+Workshops will not be recorded.

-##### Reporting/blogging/social media policy
+#### Reporting/blogging/social media policy

-We encourage all ResBaz attendees to join the conversation on Twitter before, during and after the conference.
+We encourage all ResBaz attendees to join the conversation on Twitter before, during and after the conference using *#ResBazVic*.
 We also encourage attendees to discuss their experiences by blogging or writing pieces for their home institution blogs and newsletters if appropriate.
 We will be covering the conference by live-tweeting and blogging.
 Attendees are reminded that the Code of Conduct and Anti-Harassment policy extend to online interactions associated with the Research Bazaar.

 Comments made on social media may be republished with attribution (for example retweeting or embedding of Tweets in blogs).
 If you wish to attribute an opinion or statement to an individual in a long-form piece, please verify with that individual that they feel you have written an accurate representation of their view, especially if it concerns their research.

-Please remember that the Research Bazaar is a learning environment and **don’t distract other attendees by photographing/ live tweeting excessively during training sessions.**
+Please remember that the Research Bazaar is a learning environment and **don’t distract other attendees by photographing / live tweeting excessively during training sessions.**

-##### Anti-harassment policy
+#### Anti-harassment policy

-*This policy is based on the ResBaz Melbourne [Code of Conduct](https://resbazblog.wordpress.com/code-of-conduct/).*
+This policy is based on the ResBaz Melbourne [Code of Conduct](https://resbazblog.wordpress.com/code-of-conduct/).

-###### Summary
+##### Summary

 The Research Bazaar is dedicated to providing a harassment-free experience for everyone at our events and in our forums.
 We do not tolerate harassment of attendees in any form.
-Attendees violating these rules may be sanctioned or expelled from the event and its forums at the discretion of the anti-harassment officers or the host.
+Attendees violating these rules may be sanctioned or expelled from the event and its forums at the discretion of the workshop moderator.

-###### Detailed policy
+Detailed policy

 Harassment includes:

 * offensive verbal comments related to gender, sexual orientation, disability, physical appearance, body size, race or ethnicity, religion, or other personal attributes or identities